ashleyleal/ProductivePet-NewHacks-2022/README.md

 # ProductivePet

-Productive Pet is a NewHacks 2022 submission created by Ashley L, Danelle D, and Winnie H.
+Productive Pet is a NewHacks 2022 submission by Ashley L, Danelle D, and Winnie H.

 Inspiration:
 We noticed that when students are trying to complete a project, they often get distracted and do not have the motivation to do their work in time.
 Therefore, we came up with a fun platform to assist the user in completing tasks efficiently.
 A significant inspiration we had in the process of generating our idea was the Flora app, which features a similar concept where the user grows a tree through productive actions.